-Configuring your build environment is the single most important step in building KDE.
-Luckily, KDE frameworks development libraries are packaged by most major distributions.
+Configuring your build environment is the single most important step in building KDE software.
+Luckily, KDE Frameworks development libraries are packaged by most major distributions.
 In general, building and installing user space programs such as Calligra can be done safely without altering any system files.
 Whenever possible, it is recommended that you build KDE using your normal user account.
 Unless you are interested in changing the behavior of your system, you should build with a normal account.
-Even if you are a a KWin or Plasma developer wishing to test a full KDE session with compositing effects, there are ways to construct the desired testing bed entirely within your normal user account, e.g. running Plasma through a nested X server using xypher.
+Even if you are a a KWin or Plasma developer wishing to test a full Plasma session with compositing effects, there are ways to construct the desired testing bed entirely within your normal user account, e.g. running Plasma through a nested X server using xypher.

 sudo make uninstall .
 Technologies like containerization may help solve these problems in the future, but current distribution systems have no way to monitor the alterations you make to system shared libraries as the system administrator.
+Another option is to use snapshots of a BTRfs formatted system harddisk and use snapper-GUI to roll back in case of an error.
 Always keep records of what you are doing and make sure you know how to access the install logs to give yourself a better chance of reverting files by hand if necessary.
 And of course, please keep high quality, frequent backups of your data.

-A set of configuration scripts and bash commands are provided as a recommended configuration when building KDE manually.
-If you use these as provided then your KDE build will be a lot easier and it will be easier for you to find support online.
+A set of configuration scripts and bash commands are provided as a recommended configuration when building KDE software manually.
+If you use these as provided then your build will be a lot easier and it will be easier for you to find support online.
 The one disadvantage to these scripts is that they hide important details from you which you may want to learn about.
 However the scripted and by-hand methods are completely interchangeable so once you are comfortable building KDE using the scripts you can learn more by doing everything yourself.

 This section provides information about required and optional software packages needed to build the KDE applications.

 Follow this page to install the required dependencies.

 Git remote prefix